The Race (Tay-K song): Music video

 McIntyre premiered the official music video for "The Race" on June 30, 2017 on the ALL BUT 6 YouTube channel.
 The song quickly went viral with Shawn Cotton, the owner of a popular rap news page, Say Cheese TV, confirming that it was shot while Tay-K was on the run and became a smash hit.
 "It's real.
 Look at the story.
 It's so authentic.
 It's real, and he has the story to back up.
 Rappers talk shit all day about what they do, but everything he's saying, happened.
 It's like Tay-K was telling us a story.
 It's like we're little kids about to go to bed, and Tay-K's telling us a story about himself, and he's visualizing it in the video.
 And it happened.
 It's all on the news."

-Its music video currently has over 200 million views on YouTube.
-The video was also used as evidence at Tay K's trial for robbery and murder in July 2019.
+The music video currently has over 200 million views on YouTube.
+The video was used as evidence at Tay K's trial for robbery and murder in July 2019.
 He was sentenced to 55 years in prison.